Actor-Relational Database Systems: A Manifesto: Design Principles

-\minisec{Tenet~1: Modularity and Encapsulation by a Logical Actor Construct} In order to tackle growing application complexity, isolate faults, define heterogeneous application requirements and increase programming productivity, modular programming constructs providing encapsulation are required.
-It is also desirable that the overhead of modularity be as low as possible and that modules be defined by the application independently of the hardware and software used for deployment.
-Actors provide this low-overhead computational construct in an actor database system as opposed to objects, which are a data encapsulation mechanism only.
+In order to tackle growing application complexity, isolate faults, address heterogeneous application requirements, increase programming productivity, and support application elasticity and mobility, modular programming constructs providing encapsulation are required.
+For high performance, resource efficiency and deployment on varied architectures, it is also desirable that the overhead of modularity be as low as possible and that modules be defined by the application independently of the hardware and software used for deployment.
+Actors provide this low-overhead \emph{abstract} computational construct in an actor-relational database system.